suvanshenoy/Library-System/README.md

          zig build run-cmake
          zig build run-ninja
 ```
 - If zig was not already installed , install from  https://ziglang.org/download/
+- Also install cmake and ninja from https://cmake.org/download/ and https://ninja-build.org/

 - after building the project an executable get created in 'build' directory , run it using:
 ```